-To mitigate the risks of the issues noted in the significant deficiency, management should consider the following.
+To mitigate the risks of the issues noted in the significant deficiency, management should consider the following:

-Reconciliation of Accounts Receivable Ledgers
+Reconciliation of the SSI Accounts Receivable Ledger

 - 1. Continue implementing and executing SSI reconciliation internal controls between subsidiary ledgers at the detail level and the general ledger, through summary reports.
 Investigate and document reconciling differences on a periodic and timely manner. - 2.
-Investigate potential system reporting enhancements to reduce unreconciled differences between summary and detail level data produced by subsidiary ledgers.
+Investigate potential system reporting enhancements to reduce unreconciled differences between summary- and detail-level data produced by subsidiary ledgers.

-Deficiencies in Overpayment Documentation and Calculations
+Deficiencies in Benefit Overpayment Documentation and Calculations

-Continue exploring opportunities to improve overpayment accuracy and document retention through engaging field office and payment center employees in trainings related to common weaknesses and more complex overpayment cases.

-- 2. Enhance management review of overpayment processing considering risk based factors such as current overpayment balances, manual intervention required, and age. - Consider implementation of new overpayment documentation tools to ensure overpayments are documented completely, accurately, and timely by field offices or Processing Centers within the appropriate systems of record.
+- 1. Continue exploring opportunities to improve overpayment accuracy and document retention through engaging field office and payment center employees in trainings related to common weaknesses and more complex overpayment cases. - 2.
+Enhance management review of overpayment processing considering such risk-based factors as current overpayment balances, manual intervention required, and age. - 3.
+Consider implementing new overpayment documentation tools to ensure overpayments are documented completely, accurately, and timely by field offices or processing centers within the appropriate systems of record.

-Deficiencies in Overpayment Records and Tracking for Long-term Installment Payments
+Deficiencies in Overpayment Records and Tracking Long-term Installment Payments